(This article was written with the help and input from Alexis Sanders, Paul Shapiro, and Bartosz Goralewicz.)

 Learning programming takes time and lots of practice.
 One tool I find continuously helpful is “Anki”, a spaced repetition app.
 It allows you to learn with digital flashcards and a system that helps you to store information in your long-term memory.
 Spaced repetition works by repeating things you find hard to memorize more often and things you keep easily in mind less often.

-Second, check out some of the most utilised SEO tools out there and begin to put your learnings into practice.
+Second, check out some of the most utilized SEO tools out there and begin to put your learnings into practice.
 Chrome developer tools and the Mozilla developer tools documentation.
 Both are very underrated technical tools, and the documentations provide interesting and helpful information about many web technology topics.

 They will also aid you in assessing the “health” of a page or site later on.
 In 2018, many technical performance problems are related to: